Produce

 Not recommended

-Cooked bell peppers should be refrigerated promptly to prevent bacterial growth.
+Cooked bell peppers should be refrigerated promptly after cooking to prevent bacterial growth.

 Refrigerator